Materials Inventory

 single mutable balance.

-Two timestamps matter: event date is the business date the movement happened (you can set it), while created-at is when the row was written.
+Two timestamps matter: event date is the business moment the movement happened, date and time, so same-day movements keep their real order (you can set it), while created-at is when the row was written.
 Positions and ordering use the event date.

 Event types